-- The authors must include, as hyperlink in the body of the text or as footnotes, appropriate references to the sources used in the post.
+- The authors must include, as a hyperlink in the body of the text or as footnotes, appropriate references to the sources used in the post.

 - Avoid using ALL CAPS in the title or in the text.

 - Your content must be original.
-If, in your post, you refer to the work of another author, you must acknowledge that author as the source of such work.
+If in your post, you refer to the work of another author, you must acknowledge that author as the source of such work.

-- The Kluwer Competition Law Blog values originality of pieces above anything.
+- The Kluwer Competition Law Blog values the originality of pieces above anything.
 Contributors must make known to Kluwer Competition Law Blog any submissions of the draft post with other publishers, at any time during the review process.
 Kluwer Competition Law Blog reserves the right to cease collaboration with respective contributors if they fail to do so.